Belmont High School (Victoria): Curriculum

-Belmont High School is one of 37 Victorian Government secondary schools providing a Select Entry Accelerated Learning Programme to address the learning needs of their gifted and high potential students.
+Belmont High School is one of 37 Victorian Government secondary schools providing a Select Entry Accelerated Learning programme to address the learning needs of their gifted and high potential students.
 This allows these students to begin VCE subjects in Year 9 and complete school a year earlier if they wish.

 The school also offers specialised programmes catering for international students.

 Incidents

-On the 8 August 2008, a fire swept through a portable classroom, taking firefighters 40 minutes to control the blaze and another 90 minutes to fully damp down the site.
+On 8 August 2008, a fire swept through a portable classroom.
+It took firefighters 40 minutes to control the blaze and another 90 minutes to fully damp down the site.
 One portable classroom was destroyed.

-There was also a fire in a science room, causing damage that had to be fixed over the start of 2011 holidays.
+There was also a fire in a science room, causing damage that had to be fixed over the start of the 2011 holidays.

-On 19 April 2018 a shooting threat sent the school into lockdown.
-Police attended the school and upon realising that the threat was a hoax.
+On 19 April 2018, a shooting threat sent the school into lockdown.
+Police discovered that the threat was a hoax.
 Students were briefed on the situation and the day continued as normal.